rohanbuddy7/firechat/README.md

 - Create a project on android studio and firebase
 - Add dependencies of firebase in android project Gradle file, add google-services.json
 - Setup firestore, setup database server in test or production mode.
-- Give all permissions to read and write on Firestore
+- Give permissions to read and write on Firestore
 - Enable Cloud Messaging API (Legacy) from firebase panel and copy the server token.
 Add it in your firestore like this:

         (key>cloud>serverKey=**your server token**)